 The background-server components are operating-system specific program files that enable servers running Windows NT, OS/2, NetWare, OpenServer, or UnixWare to act as the TCP/IP interface for a remote client that has the WIN32-Based program installed.
-These files install automatically when you use the instructions in this chapter to install the ServeRAID operating-system specific device drivers.

-- 1. Only one remote session at a time can access ServeRAID adapters and controllers using the background-server component. - It is possible to run multiple background-server components with each component using a different TCP/IP port; however, to avoid damage to your data, you must restrict your administration activities to one remote client and use the other remote clients for monitoring purposes only.
+- Only one remote session at a time can access ServeRAID adapters and controllers using the background-server component. - 2.
+It is possible to run multiple background-server components with each component using a different TCP/IP port; however, to avoid damage to your data, you must restrict your administration activities to one remote client and use the other remote clients for monitoring purposes only.